 Sara works as a volunteer coordinator for Refuge Rochester.
 She has experience working and living among refugees in the Rochester-area.
 Sara attended Houghton College where she studied marketing and intercultural studies.
 While at Houghton, she studied abroad in Morocco learning basic Arabic.
 Sara has a deep passion for forming relationships with people from different cultures.

 In the spring of 2018 the newly formed board of Refuge Rochester asked Ken to step into the role of Executive Director.
-Ken has served as a missionary and pastor in the Czech Republic, was also a youth pastor to teenagers whose parents were stationed in Germany with the US military, and most recently served as an elder at Grace Road Church.
+Ken served as a missionary in Europe for 20 years, initially as a youth pastor to US military kids in Germany, and eventually as a pastor in the Czech Republic.
+He most recently served as an elder at Grace Road Church.
 He and his wife, Andrea, have four adult children.